maxperry/photometrypipeline/README.md

 ## Usage

-The following steps can be reproduced using the test data downloadable [here](https://drive.google.com/file/d/0BzMOBEOpFL9LaHpkWnFXc0IzRmM/view?usp=sharing), either from your local machine or from the virtual machine.
+The following steps can be reproduced using the test data downloadable [here](https://drive.google.com/file/d/0BzMOBEOpFL9LaHpkWnFXc0IzRmM/view?usp=sharing), either from your host machine or from the virtual machine.

 ####1.
 Create a new directory with the following structure: